 Image gallery: Reinhold Messner

-He calls himself a “border crosser”, two words that briefly describe his philosophy of life.
+He calls himself a "border crosser", two words that briefly describe his philosophy of life.
 To be in close contact with nature and get to know his own limits have always been some of his main objectives.
-“I am what I do” - this is the motto of extreme mountaineer Reinhold Messner, born in 1944 in Bressanone, South Tyrol.
-He loved travelling eastern countries, across the Mongolian Gobi desert, the Antarctic or Greenland.
+"I am what I do" - this is the motto of extreme mountaineer Reinhold Messner, born in 1944 in Bressanone, South Tyrol.
+He loved travelling in eastern countries, across the Mongolian Gobi desert, the Antarctic or Greenland.
 And several times he got to know his own limits, for instance when crossing the Arctic.

-Widely regarded as one of the greatest mountaineers ever, Reinhold Messner was the first to climb Mount Everest without supplemental oxygen in 1978 (with the Austrian alpinist Peter Habeler), the first to climb all 14 peaks over 8,000 metres without supplemental oxygen and the first to make a Nanga Parbat solo ascent.
+Widely regarded as one of the greatest mountaineers ever, Reinhold Messner was the first to climb Mount Everest without supplemental oxygen in 1978 (with the Austrian alpinist Peter Habeler), the first to climb all 14 peaks over 8,000 m without supplemental oxygen and the first to make a Nanga Parbat solo ascent.

 Reinhold Messner is currently working on one of his most famous projects, a worldwide unique mountain museum, including a total of six different museums.
 The project is called "Messner Mountain Museum" (MMM) and its main seat is found at Castel Firmiano near to Frangarto/Appiano (MMM Firmian, opened in June 2006).
 Its main aim?
 To create a special kind of encounter between mankind and the mountains.